minio/docs/source/minio-cli/minio-kes-reference.rst

       <APIVERSION>/<API>/<operation>/[<argument>/<argument>/]

-   You can specify an asterisk ``*`` to create a catch-all pattern for a given endpoint.
-For example, the following endpoint pattern allows complete access to key creation via the ``/v1/key/create``
+   For example, the following endpoint pattern allows complete access to key creation via the ``/v1/key/create`` endpoint:
-   endpoint:

 .. kesconf:: policy.policyname.identities

-   An array of x.509 identities associated to the policy.
-KES grants clients authenticating with a matching x.509 certificate access to the endpoints listed in the :kespolicy:`~policyName.paths` for the policy.
+   An array of identities associated to the policy.
+An :ref:`identity
+   <minio-kes-authorization>` consists of the SHA-256 hash of an x.509

-   Use :mc-cmd:`kes tool identity of` to compute the name of each x.509 certificate you want to associate to the policy and specify that value to the array.
+   certificate.
+Use :mc-cmd:`kes tool identity of` to compute the identity of each x.509 certificate you want to associate to the policy and specify that value to the array.

+   KES grants clients authenticating with an x.509 certificate identity in the array access to the KES API endpoints listed in the :kesconf:`~policy.policyname.paths`.

+   A given unique identity can associate to no more than *one* policy on the KES server.

 Filesystem KMS Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~